akunna1/Using-MongoDB-Compass/README.md

 - MongoDB uses collections and documents
 - Collecions store a specific type  of data record e.g users, authors, books
 - In a collection are documents
+- documents have JSON format, but actually they are stored as bison
 - It can be used to store nested documents

 #### MongoDB-Compass Vs. MongoDB Atlas